imcity-dev/docs-im-city/pages/2023-approach.md

 **In addition to all the above decisions, there is a continuous work to clarify the vision and the best way to implement it.**

-As I always said, this is not a regular project and it can not be based on a one man's ideas.
+As I always said, this is not a regular project, and it can not be based on a one man's ideas.
 It is a project that requires a lot of collaboration and a lot of people to be involved.
 But people are involving in projects they feel they can contribute to and in order to make this happen, we need to have a clear vision and a clear roadmap.